darksoul0007/Sales-Dashboard-Vehicles-_Excel-project/README.md

 Built a Vehicles Sales Dashboard_Excel

-Project idea – The idea behind this project is to analysis and generate Vehicle Sales Report generation and Dive into data on popular vehicles using the following dimensions such as Total Revenue, Total Products Sold, Quarterly Revenue, Total Items Sold (By Product Line), Quarterly Revenue (By Product Line), and Overall Sales (By Product Line)
+Project idea – The idea behind this project is to analyze and generate Vehicle Sales Report generation and Dive into data on popular vehicles using the following dimensions such as Total Revenue, Total Products Sold, Quarterly Revenue, Total Items Sold (By Product Line), Quarterly Revenue (By Product Line), and Overall Sales (By Product Line)

 ## Problem statement